dof-dss/nicsdru_unity/README.md

 We will take Uregni as an example and assume that we have a dump file 'uregni.sql' , this file should be placed in the imports/data directory.
 Ideally, you should also get hold of a Drupal 7 'files' directory and place it in the appropriate imports/files directory e.g. imports/files/sites/uregni.
 Note that the path './imports/files/sites/uregni/files/styles' should exist.
+(Note also for uregni, that there should be another set of files at './imports/files/sites/uregni.gov.uk' .)

 1. Import the database into the Drupal 7 database your chosen site.
 Using our example site this will be 'uregni_legacy'.
 Note that the -d sitename must have a '_legacy' suffix, please make sure that you do not overwrite your Drupal 8 database by mistake !: